-Doris is the mother of nine children and has been homeschooling for 19 years.
+Doris is the mother of nine children and has been homeschooling for over 20 years.
 She has homeschooled all of her children using Seton; from K thru 12th grade.
 A few of her children have gone to a local Catholic high school for all or part of their four years, so she brings that perspective to the talk.
 Three of her children, so far, have gone on to college.
 She is big on accountability and the importance of having her husband step in as principal when needed.

-Laura B has ten children and has been homeschooling for 28 years.
+Laura B has ten children and has been homeschooling for over 30 years.
 She has always developed her own curriculum and has focused a lot on life skills.
 When developing her transcripts, she follows the philosophy of "thinking outside the box".
 Some of her children have gone on to college, while others have decided to go right to work.

-Laura D (that's me) is the mother of seven children and has been homeschooling for 17 years.
+Laura D (that's me) is the mother of seven children and has been homeschooling for over 20 years.
 I have always used my own curriculum.
 My talk focuses on why you are so worried about homeschooling high school: what happens afterwards.
 I hear from a lot of moms who are just scared to do this because they are afraid to mess this up.
 I spend some time giving my thoughts, and encouragement, on that topic.

-Sue has six children some of who were not homeschooled, some who were partially homeschooled and one who was completely homeschooled.
+Sue has six children, some of who were not homeschooled, some who were partially homeschooled and one who was completely homeschooled.
 She talks about this variety in her talk.
 She used Seton for her completely homeschooled daughter and is very glad that she did.
 If you are interested in Seton, but afraid of what you might have heard, hers is a good talk to listen to.

-Theresa has 11 children and has been homeschooling for 27 years.
+Theresa has 11 children and has been homeschooling for over 27 years.
 She has used Kolbe in the past but has also put together her own curriculum.
 She discusses the importance of the spiritual aspect of your journey in teaching your teens.
 She has also had children who have attended the local junior college while still in high school.